Waterloo & City line: Other details

 The remnants of one of the Greathead tunnelling shields used in the construction of the line can be seen in the interchange tunnel at Bank connecting the Waterloo and City line platforms with those of the Northern line and the Docklands Light Railway.
 It is painted red.

-The Waterloo & City line is colloquially known as The Drain.
+The Waterloo & City line is colloquially known as The Drain, and it was given the Engineer's Line Reference code 'DRN' by British Rail.
 The origins of this nickname seem to be uncertain; it may be due to the tunnels beneath the Thames continually leaking and the resulting water needing to be pumped out, or perhaps because passenger access to the platforms at Bank was by a lengthy sloping subway resembling a drain.

 Uniquely among London's Underground lines, virtually all infrastructure on the Waterloo & City line is completely underground, including all track, both stations, and the maintenance depot at Waterloo.
 (The Victoria line is also underground for the entire passenger route and all stations, but has a surface level, open-air depot for maintenance.)
 There are no track connections with any other railway line; all equipment transfers to and from the line are accomplished from the shaft and road crane at the Waterloo depot.